Worcester Business School

 Suppliers are evaluated on price but not on their environmental performance.

-Figure 1: Delivery of plastic resin for PVC sleeves
+Delivery of plastic resin for PVC sleeves

 Various raw materials for the plastic parts made are delivered in bulk and stored on site in the raw material stores until needed in production.
 These are delivered in 1 tonne and 30kg polypropylene bags.
 Workers collect their own raw materials as required.

-Figure 2: Raw material for injection moulded plastic components
+Raw material for injection moulded plastic components

-Figure 3: Bulk storage of Polybutylene Terephthalate chips
+Bulk storage of Polybutylene Terephthalate chips

-Figure 4: Workers collecting raw materials for use in plastic production
+Workers collecting raw materials for use in plastic production

-Only one grade of oil is used at APEC Kolath, used in large quantities for lubrication of the presses and other machines.
+Only one grade of oil is used in large quantities at APEC Kolath for lubrication of the presses and other machines.
 This oil is delivered 4-5 times a year by tanker and pumped into a bulk storage tank sited on open land adjacent to the factory.
 This area has no bund for protection from spills.
-When oil is required in the tool room or shop floor, workers fill open top plastic drums (30L) from the tank, carry them into the factory and place them in the appropriate area.
-The number of oil deliveries depends on the stock available on site.

-Figure 3: Oil delivery
+Oil delivery

-Figure 4: Storage tanks – only the smaller on is used for storing bulk oil deliveries.
+Storage tanks – only the smaller on is used for storing bulk oil deliveries.
 The larger tank remains empty

-Figure 5: Spill kit in the paint and solvent store
+Spill kit in the paint and solvent store

 Drums of paint and solvent are moved by hand to the area required.
 No personal protection equipment is provided for handling or application of solvent.

-Figure 5: Open solvent dipping tank
+Open solvent dipping tank

-Figure 6: Hand cleaning metal components with solvent
+Hand cleaning metal components with solvent

-Figure 6: Paint and solvent store
+Paint and solvent store

 Propane gas is used to power the forklift truck.
 Bulk supplies are stored in the yard outside goods inwards, next to the paint and solvent store.

-Figure 7: Propane gas store
+Propane gas store

 Records of raw material purchase and use are maintained on a spreadsheet.